Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         for the per-user configuration file is
                         `~/.ssh/config`.
 If set to `none`, no configuration files will be read.
+  -c, --critical CRIT   CRIT threshold for single numeric return values.
+                        Supports Nagios ranges.
+Example: `@10:20` alerts if STDOUT is in range 10..20.
   --critical-pattern CRIT_PATTERN
                         Any line matching this pattern (case-insensitive) will count as a critical.
 Can be specified multiple times.